openochem/openochem/docker/README.md

 docker-compose -f docker/ochem-demo.yml up
 ```

+The OCHEM will be available at http://localhost:8080 and http://localhost:7080/metaserver

 N.B.!
 If you would like to use GPU, follow installation instructions at https://github.com/NVIDIA/nvidia-docker
 and enable  nvidia docker requirements in docker/ochem-demo.yml  and start GPU-enabled servers (servers/gpu)